asyncapi/website/pages/blog/2023-Q1-docs-report.md

   A--> N[WasmEdge]
 ```

-[AsyncAPI was accepted into Google Season of Docs 2023 for two projects](https://developers.google.com/season-of-docs/docs/participants): **documenting the AsyncAPI document in detail** and **creating interactive learning paths**.
-We received a total budget of $10,350.
+[AsyncAPI is one of 13 OSS organizations accepted into Google Season of Docs 2023!](https://developers.google.com/season-of-docs/docs/participants) Selected technical writers will work on two projects: **documenting the AsyncAPI document in detail** and **creating interactive learning paths**.

 ### GSoD 2023 budget at AsyncAPI:
+- We received a total budget of $10,350.
 - $5,000 for documenting the AsyncAPI document section details
 - $5,000 for creating interactive learning paths
 - $350 for participant swag+shipping costs